alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 #### Use PostgreSQL image/container

-Our Javascript errors are now fixed, but we're getting new errors because we don't have a database.
 Docker containers are quick to start and it's possible for them to talk to each other, so let's set up a separate container for postgres.

-*  In another terminal, if we run
+*  In another terminal, if we run the following to start a new container based on the postgres image:

 ```shell
 $mac docker run -it --rm postgres